Start My Answer

 Wrong.
 Ignoring your legal problems won't make them go away.
 That will only make things worse.

 Oklahoma may have a reputation as the lawless Wild West.
-But the Sooner State still has strict rules governing its court system.
+However, the Sooner State still has strict rules governing its court system.
 One of those rules allows you to reply to the accusations against you.
 This response is known as an “Answer.”

 Use SoloSuit to answer a debt collector and win your case in court.